 — Requirement to be a lead partner: demonstration of sufficient knowledge and experience (at NSB level) of the role in question.

-— Requirement to be a twinned partner: demonstration of a need for capacity building, as evidenced by a lack of experience holding secretariats /appointing chairs or convenors/ participating actively in technical committees.
+— Requirement to be a twinned partner: demonstration of a need for capacity building, as evidenced by a lack of experience holding secretariats /appointing Chairs or Convenors/ participating actively in technical committees.

 Selection criteria